 Hearing Loss and Cognitive Decline

-Studies by the Johns Hopkins University, have also determined that socially isolated individuals are more likely to develop dementia.
-Out of 639 participants, researchers found that those with hearing loss at the beginning of the study were significantly more likely to develop dementia by the end.
+Johns Hopkins University studies have determined that social isolation contributes to developing dementia.
+The study has 639 participants.
+Researchers found those that had hearing loss at the beginning of the study were more likely to develop dementia.
 In fact, the risk of developing dementia over time was believed to increase by as much as fivefold.

 Managing Hearing Loss